New Seahawk Carlos Hyde: If NFL is serious about change, then a team should sign Colin Kaepernick

 But Hyde hopes this will be the year Kaepernick is back in the league.

-During a Zoom video chat with reporters who cover the Seahawks, Hyde said he thinks if NFL commissioner Roger Goodell is serious about his statement Friday that the league is ready to be “part of the much-needed change in this country” there is one easy way to prove it to players — welcome Kaepernick back with open arms.
+During a Zoom video chat with reporters who cover the Seahawks, Hyde said he thinks if NFL commissioner Roger Goodell is serious about his statement Friday that the league is ready to be “part of the much-needed change in this country,” there is one easy way to prove it to players — welcome Kaepernick back with open arms.

 “What can the NFL do?”
 Hyde said, repeating a question.
 “I think the NFL can start by signing Kaep back.
 I think if they sign Kaep back, that will show that they’re really trying to move in a different direction, because Kaep was making a statement four years ago about what’s going on in today’s world, and the NFL didn’t bother to listen to him then.
 So I think they should start by doing that.”